nikitaOrlov07/nikitaOrlov07/README.md

 </p>

 ## 🙋‍♂️ Some information about me
 - 🎓 I am studying at FEI STU in the field of Information and Communication Technologies.
-Second Year
+Third Year
 - 🌱 I am currently studying frameworks, specifically Spring.
 - 📫 How you can reach me ?
 All links are in profil.